 (Pssst...did you know MilitaryByOwner has a Pinterest board dedicated to military kids?)

-Scheduling multiple tours of public and private schools to meet the principal and potential guidance counselors or other crucial staff members is the first step for matching a child with the best education choices.
-Face to face meetings might not be in the travel budget, but multiple phones calls give parents a good opportunity to ask questions.
+Schedule multiple tours of public and private schools to meet the principal, guidance counselors, and teachers.
+This is the first step for matching a child with the best education choices.
+Face to face meetings might not be in the travel budget, but phone calls give parents a good opportunity to ask questions.

 Meeting families whose children attend these schools is also very enlightening.
-Reach out into your new community to find learn more about the details that might be missed during your principal interviews.
-They will likely be able to offer the answers to questions you forgot to ask the school administration regarding transportation and before and after school care (or anything else!)
+Reach out into your new community to find more details that might be missed during your interviews.
+They will likely be able to offer the answers to questions you forgot to ask the school administration regarding transportation and before and after school care (or anything else!).
 Their advice could make your decision much simpler.

 Some families find the flexibility of homeschooling is the best way to marry time well spent with the service member.
 If frequent deployments and/or TDY trips are a part of your family’s military normal, homeschooling could take the pressure off to spend as much time with mom or dad as possible within the parameters of a traditional public school calendar.

-If you are considering homeschooling, check out the nearest military base to network with other families.
-Established parent teachers will be eager to share their advice and sources of information.
+If you're considering homeschooling, check out the nearest military base to network with other families.
+Established parent-teachers will be eager to share their advice and sources of information.
 As the homeschool industry continues to grow, more and more choices are available for kids of all grade levels.
 Finding a curriculum suited to your child is easier than ever.

-These are a couple of resources Jen recommends to help make the decision whether or not to homeschool.
-Here are three:
+These are some resources Jen recommends to help make the decision whether or not to homeschool.

 - Time 4 Learning’s Military Homeschool Network